-The tree acts like a framing device on the right side of the portrait.
+Find an angle so that the background is not distracting.
 I used a wide open camera aperture in this photo to make sure the background would be out of focus.

 It is a common photo mistake that is easy to make with outdoor photography.